Capirotada (Mexican Bread Pudding)

 Each year, Ash Wednesday marks the beginning of Lent.
 Lent is the solemn, 40-day (excluding Sundays) season that precedes Easter.
 On Ash Wednesday and all Fridays throughout Lent, many Catholics and Mexican families fast and abstain from eating meat.

-The most popular food we eat during Lent is capirotada, which is steeped in religious symbolism.
+The most popular of the many Mexican Lent recipes is capirotada, which is steeped in religious symbolism.
 Many Mexican and Mexican-American families view this dish as a reminder of the suffering of Christ on the cross.
 The ingredients in this recipe carry a rich and symbolic representation.

 Classic capirotada ingredients are associated with Jesus on the cross.
 The bread is for the Body of Christ, the piloncillo syrup is his blood, the cloves represent the nails on the cross, the cinnamon sticks symbolize the wooden cross, and the melted cheese is a representation of the Holy Shroud.